 A table is a rectangular range of data; this table (in the image above) is rectangular in size.
-It has usually a row of text headings which describe the contents of each column.
+It has usually a row of text headings that describe the contents of each column.

 Also, notice how the Contextual Design Tab is open.
 Here you will get all the tools to format, add and delete elements from a table.
 Just, for example, click on this tab (Design contextual tab) and click on the Total Row check box.
 You see there is a new row appearing under the table and intelligently shows the Sum of the “Sales” column.

-Select this cell (where the sum is showing), and you see a drop down appears right after the cell.
+Select this cell (where the sum is showing), and you see a drop-down that appears right after the cell.

 So, there are many options available to perform general calculations on the numbers in that column.
 It is to be understood that sum here is calculated by default.
-For functions not in the list there are “more functions” to explore from.
+For functions not in the list, there are “more functions” to explore.

 Creating a table from a range